Interested in Volunteering?

 Ready to get started?

-- Click here to print off the volunteer handbook to bring with you to the training.
+- After attending a tour, click here to print off the volunteer handbook to bring with you to the HETRA New Volunteer Training.

 Volunteer Job Descriptions

-Equipment/Toy Assistant*: This volunteer is between the ages of 12 & 14.
+Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
 The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
 They also assist with many of the games and activities that the students participate in.
-All equipment/toy assistants must attend the volunteer training session.

 Sidewalker*: This person walks next to the rider and assists the rider with balance and exercises.
-The sidewalker must go through the volunteer training session.
 All Sidewalkers must be at least 14 years of age.
+This person must be able to comfortably walk and jog next to horse while supporting a student.

-Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse, and helping with general barn clean up such as tack cleaning and stall cleaning.
+Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse.
 Those interested in becoming a Groomer/Tacker must have volunteered a minimum of 16 hours as a sidewalker or Equipment/Toy Assistant before attending the grooming & tacking skill training, and must pass a proficiency test prior to participation as a groomer/tacker.
+Groomers must be a minimum of 14 years old.

 Horse Leader*: This person is responsible for leading the horse during the session.
 All horse leaders must have volunteered for a minimum of 16 hours and have successfully passed the grooming & tacking skill training before going through a horse leader skill training and must pass a proficiency test prior to participation as a horse leader.
 All horse leaders must be at least 14 years of age.